DavidZajicek/holbertonschool-shell/basics/README.md

-4-listmorefiles - Display contents including hidden files 5-listfilesdigitonly - List files with user and group IDs displayed numerically 6-firstdirectory - Create a directory in /tmp/ with the name my_first_directory
+4-listmorefiles - Display contents including hidden files 5-listfilesdigitonly - List files with user and group IDs displayed numerically 6-firstdirectory - Create a directory in /tmp/ with the name my_first_directory 7-movethatfile - Move betty from /tmp/ to /tmp/my_first_directory